 Here are some lovely and sturdy winter wedding flower options:

-Winter Garden Rose: Roses are a symbol of love and beauty, which is why they're the most popular wedding flowers.
+Roses are a symbol of love and beauty, which is why they're the most popular wedding flowers.
 They also bloom all year round, making them a romantic and tasteful choice any season.
-Winter Garden Roses bloom in December so their soft, delicate petals won’t break the bank and still offer a beautiful color variety during the winter season.
+Winter Garden Roses bloom in December, so their soft, delicate petals won’t break the bank while offering a beautiful color variety during the winter season.

-A beautiful bouquet can be one of the most memorable parts of your wedding day.
-Beyond a visually stunning display, flowers add natural textures and elements into your ceremony and reception, reinforcing the intrinsic nature of love and marriage.
+A beautiful bouquet can be one of the most memorable parts of your big day.
+Beyond a visually stunning display, flowers (real or artificial) add natural textures and elements into your ceremony and reception, reinforcing the intrinsic nature of love and marriage.